steelsojka/pdiffy/README.md

 These also can contain an object containing plugins.

-`Object` option.plugins - keys are plugin names and values are a hash of parameters.
+- `Object` options.plugins - keys are plugin names and values are a hash of parameters.
                           Refer to the documentation in the plugins folder.
+- `String` options.mode - Mode to perform difference if one is being performed.
+- `Boolean` options.ignoreColors - Uses brightness to calculate difference other than RGB values.
+- `Object` options.tolerance - Object with value tolerances
+  * `Number` red - Tolerance for red values
+  * `Number` green - Tolerance for green values
+  * `Number` blue - Tolerance for blue values
+  * `Number` minBrightness - Tolerance for minimum brightness

 #### captures
 An array of captures.
 These contain the following parameters: